soniaj27/OtpLess/README.md

-# Getting Started with Create React App
+# React OTPless Token Display

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This React component is designed to display OTPless user information upon successful registration and signup.
+It utilizes the useEffect and useState hooks to manage component state and update the UI accordingly.

 ## Available Scripts